Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Jonathan.md

 ### 2025-05-30 - GUI: Fancy Textbox
 I'm working on the GUI now.
 This likely means that the GUI will be used instead of the command line, but we'll see where that takes us.
 Today I worked on creating the Textbox class, which was more of a pain than I thought.
 I wanted to make it look nice, so I added an indication point and made sure the text couldn't overflow to the right or left of the text box. (proper text scrolling)

 1hr 30min

 ### 2025-05-31 - GUI: Switches and Buttons
 Implemented the Button superclass and Switch subclass (inheritance!).
 They work as they should, but I'm aware I may Tneed to deactivate buttons/switches depending on the mode.

 2hr

 ### 2025-06-01 - GUI: Finished!
 Needed to add code catching errors, as well as designing the GUI class, the full implementation of the Textbox, Switch and Button classes into a functional GUI.
-Basically entailed a lot of changing values so everything looked just right.
+Basically entailed a lot of changing values so everything looks just right.
 Planning to add an "error console" within the GUI that is created if any parameters create an error case.

 2hr

-### 2025-06-02 - Reimplementing GIF encoding method
+### 2025-06-02 - Reimplementing GIF encoding method: It returns!
 Guess what, we're readding the GIF encoding method from the original conception of the project.
-It'll only be a 9 frame gif (any gif with more frames will be condensed into nine frames) condensed into
+It'll only be a 9 frame gif (any gif with more frames will be condensed into nine frames) encoded into the rgb channels of a singular photo.
+Neat right?
+This is not lossy, and we can utilize that GifMaker class that we've been so eager on using.
+Hurray!
+After I finish the error case console tonight, I may end up doing that internal stegsolve. (since I still have a bunch of the GUI left)

+time pending